Skip to content

 The received test result files will automatically be approved.
 This option can be set by exporting the variable VALET_AUTO_APPROVE=‘true’.

-This is only if you modified valet core functions themselves.
-This option can be set by exporting the variable VALET_WITH_CORE=‘true’.
+This option is intended to be used by people modifying valet itself.
+This option can be set by exporting the variable VALET_CORE_ONLY=‘true’.

 • -i, --include <pattern>